Sunrise is a Vermont hill farm that has been producing food and fiber for more than two centuries.

 In the summer of 2015, Chuck and Sue purchased the old Perkins Farm on Route 5, a mile from the home farm and closer to White River Junction.
 The Perkins farm has a rich history of diversified livestock, dairy, hayfields, pasture, and managed woodlands.
 There's even evidence that potatoes were grown in the field adjacent to Route 5.

 in 2017, the CSA pick up and the bulk of operations moved over to the new site, though we continue to use the home farm intensively for meat and vegetable production.
-Until we can establish perennials at Perkins, the pick-your-own fruit share will continue to be located at the home farm.
+As of 2024, the CSA has 400 members who come to the farm every week for half the year to enjoy the freshest fruits and vegetables of the season.